Javaeater/Zendesk-Coding-Challange-2021/README.md

 # Welcome to Zendesk Ticket Viewer
-This is a simple ticket viewer coded for the Zendesk Cosing Challange 2021 for the Summer Co-Op position.
+This is a simple ticket viewer coded for the Zendesk Coding Challange 2021 for the Summer Co-Op position.

 The goal of this project was to create a ticket viewing application that connects to the Zendesk API.
-Users are allowd to view a single ticket on their account as well as all the tickets on their account.
+Users are allowed to view a single ticket on their account as well as all the tickets on their account.

 Made by Cesser Jackson in Aug 2021